-Looking for information on: how to install WordPress locally, how to install WordPress on Mac, how to install WordPress on windows, how to install WordPress theme or how to download and install WordPress?
+Looking for information on: how to install WordPress locally, how to install WordPress on Mac, how to install WordPress on Windows, how to install WordPress theme or how to download and install WordPress?
+Well, here is a step-by-step guide on how to install WordPress in 15 minutes or less.

-See this guide as your WordPress tutorial 2019, not WordPress tutorial 2018!
+See this guide as your WordPress tutorial 020, not WordPress tutorial 2019, not WordPress tutorial 2018!
 But most of all because it’s a free trial, see it as WordPress tutorial free!
 Free being a hashtag 🙂

 But first, here is the reality.